Select Page

 Climate Change

-WPI has an extraordinary opportunity to leverage our student project sites around the world to build a platform for sharing voices and perspectives on meaningful topics.
-Recording climate change stories engages students with communities on a topic of universal urgency, and in ways that transcend common barriers.
+WPI has an extraordinary opportunity to build a platform for sharing voices and perspectives on meaningful topics.
+Recording climate change stories engages people with communities on a topic of universal urgency, and in ways that transcend common barriers.
 The experiences of ordinary people on the ground have not always been solicited in planning for adaptation strategies or in other official narratives and metrics about climate change.
 We hear about the crisis more frequently in broad terms, such as with regard to policy decisions, or in the context of action (deniers vs activists).

 These stories have the potential to enable a kind of citizen science.
 We have learned so far that climate implications are not widely understood or considered.
 We have heard supporting evidence for new disease vectors or migration decisions.
 We have also heard optimism for our ability to rethink a global consciousness!
 We will continue to add more perspectives as we continue our global conversations.